Kyle Seager’s ninth-inning home run completes unlikely comeback win for Mariners over Twins

 Seager’s ninth-inning home run — off one-time Seattle closer Alex Colome — was his second of the game.
 Seager started the Mariners’ comeback in the sixth inning with a solo homer off Twins starter Matt Shoemaker.

 Seager reached base in all five of his plate appearances, with four hits and a walk.
-That raised his batting average to .314 and his on-base-plus-slugging percentage to .928.
+He had entered Sunday hitting just .226 with a .584 on-base-plus-slugging percentage.
+He’ll enter Monday with a .314 average and a .928 OPS.

+“Colome is tough,” Seager said.
+“I played with him here (with the Mariners in 2018) and seen his cutter in action, and he gets a lot of ground balls.
+In that situation, you’re just trying to get a pitch up and hit it in the air. … It felt good off the bat, and I was definitely excited it did get out.”

+It was the Mariners’ largest come-from-behind victory since June 2, 2016, when they beat the Padres after trailing 12-2 in the fifth inning.
+Seager is the only player left on the Seattle roster who played in that game.

 Rafael Montero retired the heart of the Twins’ lineup — Nelson Cruz, Byron Buxton and Max Kepler — in order to close it out for the Mariners.
 It was his second save of the season.